 Following a string of successful collaborations with Cape Byron Celtic Dance (CBCD – located in Byron Bay) in 2014, John approached Karen Armstrong, the then principal, and begged her to supply a team of dancers for an upcoming concert at Tenterfield, in 2015.
 Five award-winning dancers were ‘voluntold’ to participate in the performance and a wonderful alliance emerged.
 CBCD is unique in that the dancers perform both Highland and Irish dancing not, like other dance schools, one or the other.
 This allows for an extensive repertoire and a greater variety of dance styles within a show.
 The dancers also perform dances from Celtic France and Spain to enhance Murphy’s Pigs tunes of the same ilk.
 The girls, themselves, insisted on using the name Piglets.
 Classy, right?
 The collaboration became permanent and ‘The Piglets’ are now considered to be part of the core group, and essential to any Murphy’s Pigs performance.
-There are four core dancers.

 How often does Murphy’s Pigs perform?

 Because there are four rotating shift workers in the band, time with family is important and managing to corral a large ensemble (stray cats) long enough to perform is not without challenges.
 Prior to COVID the band averaged about 3 to 4 gigs a month.
 At festivals the band might perform 3 to 4 times in a weekend, or well over 10 times during a week.
 Murphy’s Pigs averaged 40 gigs per year.
 Notwithstanding, since 2018 the band has been performing more at festivals, less time at pubs and clubs, and increasing the number of self-produced concerts – like their SwineSong Regional Concerts.
 They are currently averaging 20 to 25 shows per year.

 What’s with the suits?